Canoers paddle on the Zambezi River in Lower Zambezi National Park in Zambia. Photo courtesy of Anabezi Camp.

 Simon’s Town

 A large colony of African penguins make their home on Boulders Beach in Simon’s Town, a village near Cape Town.
 These endangered birds have unique adaptations that help them thrive in a warm climate.
-Spot penguins in underwater flight and encounter Cape fur seals as you paddle out past the harbor.
+On our South Africa Coastal Adventure, spot penguins in underwater flight and encounter Cape fur seals as you paddle out past the harbor.
 Skim along piers full of sunbathing cormorants.
 Then stop at a beach to examine mollusks and crabs that populate the tidal area.
 Difficulty level: Beginner and up.

 Canoeing in Arusha National Park is a unique way to see wildlife in Tanzania.